petervandenabeele/ruby_peter_v/README.md

   will happily choose a random entry (certainly with ActiveRecord first) which is a silent bug.

-  TODO: refactor : use a dedicated exception UniquenessError
   TODO: refactor : take a block (a "detect" with uniqueness check)

 ```